Virginia man accused of driving into protesters claims to be KKK leader, could face hate crime charges

 HENRICO COUNTY, Va.
-(WRIC) — Henrico’s top prosecutor said Monday that her office is considering whether hate crime charges against Harry Rogers, a Hanover man accused of revving his car’s engine before driving into a crowd of protesters on Lakeside Avenue the day before, are appropriate.
+(WRIC) – Henrico, Virginia’s top prosecutor said Monday that her office is considering whether hate crime charges against Harry Rogers, a man accused of revving his car’s engine before driving into a crowd of protesters the day before, are appropriate.

 Commonwealth’s Attorney Shannon Taylor cited Rogers’ affiliation with the Ku Klux Klan, confirming that he admitted to authorities that he considers himself a leader of the group.